antarctica/nerc-arctic-office-projects-api/README.md

 Where the application database is needed, a separate test database (`app_test`) will be used to prevent touching development data.
 [Database migrations](#database-migrations) and [Database seeding](#database-seeding) will be ran on each test to setup, populate and tear down the database for each test.

+#### Integration testing - auth

+Where methods require authentication/authorisation locally issued tokens are used, using a temporary signing key.

 ### Continuous Integration